meta-llama/prompt-ops/docs/basic/quick_start.md

 ## Next Steps

 1. **Use the optimized prompt** in your production system
-2. **Try different optimization strategies** (light, medium, heavy)
+2. **Try different optimization strategies** (basic, intermediate, advanced)
 3. **Customize the configuration** for your specific use case

-For a detailed guide on all configuration options, check out the [Custom Adapters Guide](/examples/intermediate/facility_config.md) which explains each setting in depth.
+For a detailed guide on all configuration options, check out the [Custom Adapters Guide](../intermediate/facility_config.md) which explains each setting in depth.